Kuşaklı (Sarissa): Late Bronze

+Sarissa was sacked again with the other Hittite cities in 1200 BC.
+Its site was reoccupied and repaired, but then abandoned.

+Iron Age

+In the Iron Age, there was small village on the side in the 7th century BC, and shortly later a round fortress was erected here in the 6th century BC.
+In early Roman times a single tumulus tomb was built at the highest point.
+The stone built chamber was found looted but contained the remains of 6 skeletons.

+Excavations

+Excavation continues under the direction of Andreas Müller-Karpe.

 Excavations began in 1992.
 Dirk Mielke identified from the 16th to 13th centuries BC three "pottery horizons" and two Hittite building layers of different character.
 Mielke further identified a third, Iron Age building layer.

-Sarissa

 In the second excavation campaign, the archaeologists discovered written records of its Hittite period; the fourth, smallest, and so far last major archive in the Hittite language.
 In 1997 Gernot Wilhelm reported: